Nastel/remoraj/remora-control/README.md

 # Remora Control

-Remora control plugin enables you to control remoraJ  java agent on demand over HTTP/REST.
+Remora control plugin enables control of remoraJ Java Agent on demand over HTTP/REST.
-By default remoraJ HTTP service uses port 7366 and will switch to next available (+1) if default is not available.
+By default remoraJ HTTP service uses port 7366 and will switch to next available (+1) if default port is not available.

 # Remora Control Commands